Between a Rock and Hard Place: Are we expecting too much of the International Criminal Court? (ONLINE)

 1Top 100 in 2019 and 2018 for Law, Times Higher Education World University Rankings

-Public Lecture Hobart
+Public Lecture Other

 Law, crime and justice lie at the heart of many of the complex challenges of our time.
 Our researchers have a deep commitment to social and criminal justice exemplified by the work of the Tasmania Law Reform Institute, Centre for Law and Genetics, and the Australian Forum for Climate Intervention Governance.

-Informed by international standards, the Faculty of Law maintains a collaborative and rich research culture and provides high quality research training programs to prepare candidates for careers as researchers.
+Informed by international standards, the School of Law maintains a collaborative and rich research culture and provides high quality research training programs to prepare candidates for careers as researchers.
 Learn more about our Master of Laws and current research degree (PhD) opportunities.